v2fly/v2fly-github-io/docs/en_US/developer/protocols/mkcp.md

 # mKCP Protocol

-mKCP is a streaming transport protocol modified from the [KCP](https://github.com/skywind3000/kcp) protocol, it can transport any data stream in order.
+mKCP is a streaming transport protocol modified from the [KCP](https://github.com/skywind3000/kcp) protocol, it can transfer any data stream in order.

 ## Version